gareyfesz/ciscohue/README.md

-#### This guide covers how change hue light state on a 794x or 796* series IP phone registered to Asterisk
+#### What this guide and files cover:
+* Sample fiels that you can change and use as your own
+* Where to host said files

+#### Prerequsisites
+* A PBX that you can succesfully register a 794x or 796x phone with SIP firmware.
+(Im using FreePBX with Asterisks 15)
+*